 But I think you may need to check your calendar because, despite what you’ve apparently been thinking for the past 27 days, it isn’t the fucking Fourth of July yet, so you should goddamn well cool it on the nightly fireworks.

 I know, you think that I’m being maybe just a little too dickish on this, but every time you set off your fireworks at night it sort of sets my dog on a barking fit that lasts the better part of 30 minutes.
+After reading this article on DogProductPicker.com I considered buying a dog silencer to use when the fireworks were going off but I’m hoping the regular fireworks will stop soon.
 Then he’s on edge for the rest of the night, barking at every goddamn noise.
 Like, every fucking noise.
 A strong breeze will set him the fuck off.
 And considering his dog bed is in the kitchen, and right under my bedroom, that means every fucking night for the past 27 days I’ve been treated to the dog randomly going goddamn insane throughout the night because you just have to get your nightly fireworks fix in.
 I mean, it got so fucking bad that a couple weeks ago I did what lawyers do: I started looking up the fucking town ordinances to see if there was maybe some way I could convince you to quiet down.

 What I found did not help my mood on this.
 See, there actually is a provision in the town ordinances that prohibits the use of fireworks except by permit and except on the Fourth of July.
 It would seem that this would make me happy, because now I would be able to politely inform you that there’s an ordinance and, gee golly whiz, I sure wouldn’t want you to get in trouble!
 However, it made me angrier.
 Because, see, this ordinance forbids those fireworks after 10:00 p.m., and, as I’ve found out over the last several nights, you’re setting your fireworks off at exactly 9:58 p.m. every evening with a display that lasts for exactly one minute and fifty-nine seconds.